-• Individual.
+a.
+Individual.
 Generally, enter the name shown on your tax return.
 If you have changed your last name without informing the Social Security Administration (SSA) of the name change, enter your first name, the last name as shown on your social security card, and your new last name.

-Note for ITIN applicant: Enter your individual name as it was entered on your Form W-7 application, line 1a.
-This should also be the same as the name you entered on the Form 1040 you filed with your application.
+Note: ITIN applicant: Enter your individual name as it was entered on your Form W-7 application, line 1a.
+This should also be the same as the name you entered on the Form 1040/1040A/1040EZ you filed with your application.

-- Sole proprietor.
-Enter your individual name as shown on your Form 1040 on line 1.
-Enter your business, trade, or "doing business as" (DBA) name on line 2. - Partnership, C corporation, S corporation, or LLC, other than a disregarded entity.
-Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2. - Other entities.
+- b.
+Sole proprietor or single-member LLC.
+Enter your individual name as shown on your 1040/1040A/1040EZ on line 1.
+You may enter your business, trade, or "doing business as" (DBA) name on line 2. - c.
+Partnership, LLC that is not a single-member LLC, C corporation, or S corporation.
+Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2. - d.
+Other entities.
 Enter your name as shown on required U.S. federal tax documents on line 1.
 This name should match the name shown on the charter or other legal document creating the entity.
-Enter any business, trade, or DBA name on line 2. - Disregarded entity.
-In general, a business entity that has a single owner, including an LLC, and is not a corporation, is disregarded as an entity separate from its owner (a disregarded entity).
-See Regulations section 301.7701-2(c)(2).
-A disregarded entity should check the appropriate box for the tax classification of its owner.
+You may enter any business, trade, or DBA name on line 2. - e.
+Disregarded entity.
+For U.S. federal tax purposes, an entity that is disregarded as an entity separate from its owner is treated as a "disregarded entity."
+See Regulations section 301.7701-2(c)(2)(iii).
 Enter the owner's name on line 1.
-The name of the owner entered on line 1 should never be a disregarded entity.
+The name of the entity entered on line 1 should never be a disregarded entity.
 The name on line 1 should be the name shown on the income tax return on which the income should be reported.
 For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on line 1.
 If the direct owner of the entity is also a disregarded entity, enter the first owner that is not disregarded for federal tax purposes.
-Enter the disregarded entity's name on line 2.
+Enter the disregarded entity's name on line 2, "Business name/disregarded entity name."
 If the owner of the disregarded entity is a foreign person, the owner must complete an appropriate Form W-8 instead of a Form W-9.
 This is the case even if the foreign person has a U.S. TIN.